 The First Kites I Can Actually Name

 About 1987 while my brother was out serving a mission for the Church of Jesus Christ of Latter Day Saints, he bought two sport kites, two Flexifoil stackers.
-Since he couldn’t keep them with him while out in service, he had them shipped to our home.
+Since he couldn’t keep them with him while out in service, he had them shipped home for when he was done.
 They were exciting to see in the air, faster and much stronger than my limited experience.
 The order caused us to start getting regular catalogs from Catch the Wind.
-I would sit and study those catalogs for ages.
+I would sit and study those catalogs for hours.

 For me, these are what I consider my own kites #1 and #2.
 They are sentimental and I still carry them in my vehicle to this day.